Battery Management System

 How to Get Started

-This technical specification describes the functions and requirements for a flexible open-source Battery Management System (BMS) suitable for various applications.
+This technical specification describes the functions and requirements for this flexible open-source Battery Management System (BMS).

 BMS Hardware